 - Non-romantic example: Gary Golden from Vampire: The Masquerade Bloodlines has the skeletons of his former co-stars, cast and crew of a production he was in forty years ago exhumed and dressed up as dinner guests when you come in to check on him.
 He possibly does this to freak you out.
 Or because he's crazy.
 Or because he felt like doing it on a whim.
 Or maybe he really is sentimental about his pre-undead (and pre-Nosferatu) life.
 With Gary, you really can't tell.

-- For an example with a literal mummy, there's Dead Cousin Ted, the permanently-deceased-and-mummified member of the Edison family, from Maniac Mansion and Day Of The Tentacle, who the Edison family love to hang around various places in the house, repurposing him as a bird bath, a receptionist and a dress-up mascot.
-Laverne even remarks that he's her favourite out of the Edisons.
+- For an example with a literal mummy, there's Dead Cousin Ted, the permanently-deceased-and-mummified member of the Edison family, from Maniac Mansion and Day of the Tentacle, who the Edison family love to hang around various places in the house, repurposing him as a bird bath, a receptionist and a dress-up mascot.
+Laverne even remarks that he's her favorite out of the Edisons.

 - One instance of censorship done in the NES port of Maniac Mansion actually enhances this.
 A puzzle involves making an "obscene phone call" to Nurse Edna.
 The porting team changed this to Edna assuming that Ted is the one calling, with the explanation that only he has her number and that she never knew of or never accepted his death.
 Read about it here.

 - The first killer in Kara no Shoujo is collecting body parts and putting them together to make a new body for his sister and is absolutely convinced that she's not dead.
 He also has sex with the composite corpse when it's fully assembled.